 Revelator Coffee shops offer oat or almond milk at an additional charge and have vegan food options, which vary by location.
 Most shops have vegan muffins and cookies.
 You can also find dishes such as the Smoked Tofu Hash with house-smoked tofu and charred summer vegetables, a vegan Caesar salad, and the TLT Sandwich with house focaccia, heirloom tomatoes, lettuce, and smoked tofu.
 The matcha chia pudding is vegan, too.
 Depending what state you’re in, your local Revelator Coffee shop might be called Octane or Wired Puppy.
 Click here to check.

-This specialty coffee chain, which has expanded from Portland, Oregon, (aka “Stumptown”) to cities across the U.S., offers almond and soy milk options at no extra cost.
+This specialty coffee chain, which has expanded from Portland, Oregon, (aka “Stumptown”) to cities across the U.S., offers oat milk as the default option in all its milk-based drinks.
+Almond and soy milk options are also available at no extra cost.
 Partnering with local bakeries in each city, Stumptown Coffee Roasters offers a variety of sweet and savory vegan pastries that vary based on location.
-Some of these delicious treats include a gooey PB&J Cookie and Marion Berry Hand Pie from Portland’s Shoofly Vegan Bakery, a Rainbow Rice Bowl from Lalito in New York City, Lemon Poppy Seed Muffins from Seattle’s Flying Apron, and Chai Blondies from Shake Sugary in New Orleans.
-In a rush?
-Pick up a carton of vegan Coconut Cold Brew to go.

 You’ll find almond, coconut, and soy milk at this East Coast coffee chain.
 Clearly labeled vegan items, including the Vegan Omelette and Vegan Portobello sandwiches, are also available.
 Many of its salads are vegan or can easily be made vegan, too.